 “That’s… something.
-Too little, but something.
+Too little, almost too late, but something.
 It doesn’t relieve you of responsibility for your failings.”

 “We can get revenge, Lord!”

 “The Knights of J’shua are zealots.”
-Greysun rose.
+Greysun rose cautiously.
 “They interfere with your noble designs.
 Let me chastise them.
 What if, by some happy accident, their only school burned down?
 Due to their own negligence, of course.”

-His lord smiled.
-His eyes glowed.
-His thumb stroked the dagger’s hilt as he pressed his chin the against its handle.
+His lord smiled, eyes glowing as he stroked the jeweled hilt of his dagger, then pressing it against Greysun’s throat.
 “Very good, Virgil.
-As the Second Runic Precept of the Alte Regieren teaches: Let Thy Revenge Be Strategic.”
-Gaelib, slid the blade back into the ornate sheath.
+As the Second Runic Precept of the Alte Regieren teaches: Let thy revenge be strategic.”
+Gaelib slid the blade back into its ornate sheath.
 “We didn’t have this conversation.
 However, if such a misfortune occurred, I’d wish to hear of it promptly.
 We wouldn’t want unfounded rumors to spread.”

-Jonathan parried, twisting to his left, as his opponent crashed into him sending them both sprawling.
+Jonathan parried, twisting to his left, as his opponent crashed into him and sent them both sprawling.
 What had been a swordfight devolved into fists, knees, elbows, and counterpunches until he broke free.

 Regaining his feet, he backed away, studying the lithe young man he’d underestimated.

 The Esthlani dropped into a crouch.
-A smile played across his freckled features as his foot lashed out.
+A smile played across his freckled face as his foot lashed out.

 Taking a step clear, Jonathan shook his head.
-“This’s nothing like the way we train on the mountain.
+“This is nothing like the way we train on the mountain.
 If he was not wearing a padded helmet, my last blow could have been fatal.”

 “It’s why we practice this way.”
-Sir Fingal Tolmach tapped the wooden practice sword.
+Sir Fingal, the son of Blake Tolmach, tapped the wooden practice sword.
 “We don’t pull our blows.
 We train as we fight, at full force.”

 “People must get hurt.”